 The Group ID field signals an identifier of the EDP group.
 Value 0 indicates the default group.
 Value 255 is reserved.

+The AID-List sleep epoch counter field signals the EDP AP policy for handling AID-List of non-AP MLD in Sleep state.
+The value indicates the number of epochs the AID list is stored by the AP MLD while the non-AP MLD is in doze state.
+The AID list is flushed by the AP MLD at the end of the last retained epoch.

 The EDP Epoch Settings Control is defined as follows: